Fast-Trips/fast-trips/doc/source/howitworks.rst

-Note that at the moment you will probably want to provide only one combination of (user_class, purpose, VoT) because of the pathfinding details mentioned in :ref:`Pathfinding details`.
+Note that at the moment you will probably want to provide only one combination of (user_class, purpose, VoT) because of the pathfinding details mentioned in :ref:`pathfinding_details`.

 Running skimming